On the Role of Search Budgets in Model-Based Software Refactoring Optimization: Research Questions

 \begin{rqbox} Overall, we can answer \textbf{RQ3} by saying that using time budgets generates different models in terms of sequences of refactoring actions, while sharing a small fraction of those models with the \referenceP.
-This fraction did seem to be affected by budget increases.
-The search spaces derived from the budgets tend to have many models in common, with some variations that could be attributed to the policies of each algorithm.
-The profiles of refactoring actions were also similar, regardless of the time budgets or algorithms being used. \end{rqbox}
+This fraction did not appear to be affected by budget increases, although the fraction was higher for \spea.
+The profiles of refactoring actions were similar, regardless of the budgets or algorithms being used, but differed from the baseline profiles, notably for \textit{MO2N}. \end{rqbox}